The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

-Today, using AppsFlyer's SDK and dashboard you can set mobile traffic attribution with any of AppsFlyer's 4000+ integrated partners in mere minutes!
+Today, using AppsFlyer's SDK and dashboard you can configure mobile traffic attribution with AppsFlyer's 4000+ integrated partners in minutes.

-As of March 2019, for both advertisers and agencies, every partner integration requires an initial manual activation.
-Partner integrations, which produced conversions during Dec 2018 - Feb 2019, are automatically enabled.
+As of March 2019, both advertisers and agencies, require an initial manual activation.
+Partner integrations, which produced conversions during the period December 2018 to February 2019, are automatically enabled.
 For more info, click here.

 Integrated Partners List